Wedding Bells & Bills: How to Financially Plan for Your Big Day

 Food: Catering averages around $150 per person.
 If you have 100 guests, that’s $15,000 just to feed them, or $30,000 for 200.
 That's without the tips + taxes + service fees that are often layered on top.
 Inspiring stuff when it comes time to narrow down that guest list.

 Photos: For most places nowadays, a photographer for the big day will cost $3-5k.
-If you're in a big city, top photographers can easily charge over $10k+ for the big day and if you have a multi-day celebration, that goes even higher.
-That'll incldue additional photographers, or videographers to make you movie stars for a day.
+If you're in a big city, top photographers can easily charge over $10k+ for the big day, and if you have a multi-day celebration, that goes even higher.
+That'll include additional photographers, or videographers to make you movie stars for a day.

-Music: Whether you’re a sucker for the electric slide or your mom won’t stand up for anything less funky than Motown, a DJ will set your wedding’s tone and run you about $2,500.
+Music: Whether you’ve got the electric slide at the top of your playlist or your mom won’t stand up for anything less funky than Motown, a DJ will set your wedding’s tone and run you about $1,500.
 Live band?
 Double the budget.

 Flowers: $2,400 is the national average.
-Chrysanthemums and carnations are reliable, inexpensive options, but some flowers bloom like they own the joint.
+Chrysanthemums and carnations are reliable, inexpensive options, but some flower budgets can bloom wildly higher.
 Did you know ONE bouquet of cascading orchids can run $2,000?

 Dress: The average wedding dress costs $1,900.
 If you want a veil and headpiece, that's additional.